wso2/docs-is/en/includes/references/app-native-authentication.md

         }
         ```

-### Scenario 3: User selects passkeys out of multiple login options
+### Scenario 3: User selects passkey login out of multiple options

 If a login step has multiple login options, the application goes through the following steps to complete app-native authentication.